Boids

 Almost every component in Vivarium will have a setup method.
 The setup method gives the component access to an instance of the Builder which exposes a handful of tools to help build components.
 The simulation framework is responsible for calling the setup method on components and providing the builder to them.
 We’ll explore these tools that the builder provides in detail as we go.

-Our setup method is pretty simple: we just save the configured colors for later use.
-The component is accessing the subsection of the configuration that it cares about.
+Our setup method is pretty simple: we just save the configured colors for later use, get a randomness stream, and register some private columns.
+Regarding the colors, note that the component is accessing the subsection of the configuration that it cares about.
 The full simulation configuration is available from the builder as builder.configuration.
 You can treat the configuration object just like a nested python dictionary that’s been extended to support dot-style attribute access.
 Our access here mirrors what’s in the configuration_defaults at the top of the class definition.

-The columns_created property tells Vivarium what columns (or “attributes”) the component will add to the population table.
+Note that the setup method is registering a method called initialize_population as an initializer that will create two private columns (color and entrance_time) and requires the randomness stream to do so.
+This tells Vivarium what columns (or “attributes”) the component will add to the population table and how.
 See the next section for where we actually create these columns.

 Note

-When we talk about columns in the context of Vivarium, we are typically talking about the simulant attributes.
-Vivarium represents the population of simulants as a single pandas DataFrame.
-We think of each simulant as a row in this table and each column as an attribute of the simulants.
+When we talk about columns in the context of Vivarium, we are typically talking about simulant attributes.
+All attributes for all simulants can be represented by a single pandas DataFrame where each simulant is a row and each attribute is a column.
+This dataframe is referred to as the population state table (or simply “state table”).

-We see that like the setup method, on_initialize_simulants takes in a special argument that we don’t provide.
-This argument, pop_data is an instance of SimulantData containing a handful of information useful when initializing simulants.
+We see that, like the setup method, initializer methods (initialize_population in this case) take in a special argument that we don’t provide.
+This argument, pop_data, is an instance of SimulantData containing a handful of information useful when initializing simulants.

-The only two bits of information we need for now are the pop_data.index, which supplies the index of the simulants to be initialized, and the pop_data.creation_time which gives us a representation (typically an int or pandas.Timestamp) of the simulation time when the simulant was generated.
+The only bits of information we need for now are the randomness stream we registered as a required resource, the pop_data.index which supplies the index of the simulants to be initialized, and the pop_data.creation_time which gives us a representation of the simulation time when the simulant was generated (typically an int or pandas.Timestamp).

 Note